spencertipping/osm/README.md

 Sadly we can't scale this out; ways are multiline constructs, so we have to serialize through a single perl process.
-This slows us down by about 8x, but we can optimize a bit by using `egrep` to cut through non-ways (5x speedup) and by bypassing ni's row-processing machinery (3x speedup in this case).
+This slows us down by about 8x, but we can optimize a bit by using `egrep` to cut through non-ways (7x speedup) and by bypassing ni's row-processing machinery for the ways themselves (3x speedup in this case).

 ```sh
 # compact way, about 50MB/s: